kamack38/easycar/README.md

 ## Prerequisites

-Do be able to run this project and use the telegram bot you have to fill in the `Secrets.toml.example` file and then rename it to `Secrets.toml`.
+To run this project and use the telegram bot you have to fill in the `Secrets.toml.example` file and then rename it to `Secrets.toml`.

 You can create your own bot using the [BotFather](https://t.me/botfather).